gkapfham/www.gregorykapfhammer-old.com/_posts/2014-10-25-Major-Mutation.md

 <p>
 Interested in learning more about this topic?
-Since this blog post was first written, my colleagues and students and I have published additional papers about mutation testing, with the most noteworthy one being {% include _popovers/paper_reference.html cite="McCurdy2016" trailing="." %}
+Since this blog post was first written, my colleagues and students and I have published additional papers about mutation testing, with two of the most noteworthy being {% include _popovers/paper_reference.html cite="McCurdy2016" trailing="" %} and {% include _popovers/paper_reference.html cite="McMinn2018" trailing="." %}
 </p>

 {% include _footers/blog_footer.html %}